New Jersey Veterinary Practices Declawing Study

 1st call- Vet tech1- You have to come in for a $65 exam to have them checked out first.
 Asked about a declaw with the neuter.
 They said, “We have the estimate for both surgeries because that’s when we would do it.
 Both would be $689.”
 They said, “Just a declaw would be $589 for an older cat.”
 Asked about getting the most skilled vet at declaws their practice and one that does more than one a month there.
 They said, “All the doctors do them regularly, so it’s not really an issue of who has more experience, they all know how to do them and they do them regularly here.”
 Said that I wanted to get a vet who wouldn’t botch the declaw.
 “No, we don’t, it’s a regular surgery and it’s done commonly here.”
 Asked how they do it and if they use a laser, they said, “the doctor does a manual disarticulation where they actually use a blade to separate the joint, instead of a laser.“

-Said I read horrors stories about declawing but I figured that if they do it, it must not be bad for my cat.
-They said, “No, we do them regularly and I had both my cats declawed by everybody here, so it’s not really too big of a deal.
+Researcher said they read a lot of horror stories about declawing but if they do them, it must not be bad for a cat.
+Employee said, “No, we do them regularly and I had both my cats declawed by everybody here, so it’s not really too big of a deal.
 There is a little bit longer of a recovery time obviously because they are on their feet constantly.”
 They said they stay there a couple days with bandages on and then they send them home on day 3 with pain medications.
 They said that you have to make sure your cat is in an area where they can’t jump.
 They said, “A lot of times they feel like they are in pain or they are uncomfortable, so they don’t push it to the limit.
 But once they heal, they do really well.“ Asked if the things you read online are true about declawing being bad for a cat.
 They said there are times that if the doctor doesn’t take out the complete joint, the nail can grow back but they’ve never seen it happen there.
 They said they’ve seen that at other places and people will bring their cats that were declawed at other practices and have the nail growing back or the bone is starting to show but that they have never seen it happen there.

 They say that long as the cats are healthy they will do the declaw surgery.
 When asked if they remove the bone, they say that the nail is connected to the bone so they do take away that last portion but that it “heals completely so they don’t really miss it once it’s gone. “